mdb1710/9tcbase/_posts/preview.md

 ---
 title: "Welcome to the new 90's Teen Culture"
 excerpt: "9TC is back and this time we are bringing the 1990s onchain!
 We have been celebrating the best decade ever for a while now and we are so glad to be back.
-This time however we are bridging the gap between 1993 and Web3"
+This time however we are bridging the gap between 1993 and Web3 for everyone"
 coverImage: "/assets/blog/preview/boombox80s.png"
 date: "2020-03-16T05:35:07.322Z"
 author: